image-js/image-js-docs/docs/Tutorials/Image segmentation with watershed.md

 ## Finding threshold mask for watershed

 Although threshold mask cannot precisely locate the desired regions, it is a crucial algorithm for successful watershed application because you will be using this mask on multiple occasions to significantly improve your output result.
-First of all, it allows us to separate background and foreground of the image.
-It also allows watershed to get a general location of ROIs.
-It even simplifies and improves the search of extrema but we will discuss it a bit later in this article.
+It allows watershed to get a general location of ROIs by separating background from the foreground where objects are situated.
+This in turn simplifies the search for extrema and borders of the regions.

 Here you can see how thresholding works with different algorithms.